torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 instructions for the runtime.
 Thus, capability discovery in terms of conformance groups might be done manually by users or automatically by tools.

-Each conformance group has a short ASCII label (e.g., "basic") that corresponds to a set of instructions that are mandatory.
+Each conformance group has a short ASCII label (e.g., "base32") that corresponds to a set of instructions that are mandatory.
 That is, each instruction has one or more conformance groups of which it is a member.

+This document defines the following conformance groups:
-The "basic" conformance group includes all instructions defined in this specification unless otherwise noted.
+* base32: includes all instructions defined in this specification unless otherwise noted.
+* base64: includes base32, plus instructions explicitly noted
+  as being in the base64 conformance group.
+* atomic32: includes 32-bit atomic operation instructions (see `Atomic operations`_).
+* atomic64: includes atomic32, plus 64-bit atomic operation instructions.
+* divmul32: includes 32-bit division, multiplication, and modulo instructions.
+* divmul64: includes divmul32, plus 64-bit division, multiplication,
+  and modulo instructions.
+* legacy: deprecated packet access instructions.

 Instruction encoding
 ====================